This page holds the weekly Essex Police Fraud Alerts covering cyber, telephone and doorstep scams. These are issued

 If you are concerned about a potential scam, do not contact your local Police Station.
 Report it at www.actionfraud.police.uk or call 0300 123 2040.
 This service is run by City of London Police.
 Action Fraud pass collated reports out to local Police Forces.
-Once Covid-19 restrictions are mercifully over, if it is an Internet scam it might possibly be passed on to me to follow up incidents in our area.
+Once Covid-19 restrictions are mercifully over, if it is an online scam it might possibly be passed on to me to follow up incidents occurring in our locality.

 If there is an urgent incident then call 999 or 101 (local force response)

 FIND OUT IF YOUR INFORMATION HAS BEEN HACKED

 Go to www.haveibeenpwned.com Enter your email address and you might see a list of potential hacks of companies you may have used, and the likely information taken.
 The website now allows you to enter your mobile phone number find out if that has been taken during a hack.
 It is a fairly technical report and can go back several years.

 If you happen to see that your email Password has been hacked, I would recommended you change that email password asap.